shahvir-w/Locked-In/README.md

 Struggling to get things done!?
 Having a hard time staying consistent!?

-Then, Locked In is the right app for you!
+Then Locked In is the right app for you!

 Locked In is a mobile application created using React Native.
 It is a task completion tracker that gives you a score out of 100 based on the number of tasks you complete and the number of days you